-In 2016, there had been notable increase in CDEs of dietetics and podiatry background in the preceding year [30].
+In 2016, there had been a notable increase in CDEs of dietetics and podiatry background in the preceding year [30].
 A Communiqué was sent to all ADEA members entitled, Working for All Members.
 It stated:

 ADEA values and supports all its members and does not privilege or promote one discipline over another ...
 In creating messaging to government National Office and the Board seek expert advice.
 It is important that feedback is brief and very targeted.
 Trying to sell different versions of CDE weakens the message significantly, creates confusion and dramatically reduces interest in the topic as the key message is lost ...
 As you would be aware, especially in a political reality where there are continued major cuts to health care funding, any perception of division within a representative organisation is likely to result in ADEA’s issue not being prioritised.
 Division adversely impacts the authority of the organisations’ standing with the relevant government department and can undermine the arguments for change [31].

-This was a significant and overt action by ADEA to reduce perceived interprofessional role ies within the membership.
+This was a significant and overt action by ADEA to reduce perceived interprofessional role boundaries within the membership.
 While this communiqué demonstrated that the ADEA promoted an inclusive, interdisciplinary culture within the diabetes educator workforce, it exemplified the perception of enduring interprofessional boundaries.
-The communiqué discussed ADEA’s work advocating CDEs of all disciplines have the right to authorise patient access to additional blood glucose test strips (BGTS) via the National Diabetes Services Scheme.
+The communiqué discussed ADEA’s work advocating that CDEs of all disciplines have the right to authorise patient access to additional blood glucose test strips (BGTS) via the National Diabetes Services Scheme.
 ADEA was successful in this endeavour and stated that, ‘If the ADEA’s position was that only nurse CDEs should be able to authorise BGTSs, then ADEA would have been at risk of losing credibility and not being heard.’
 [31].
 This indicates that, at the micro level at least, there were enduring perceptions of interprofessional role boundaries in the diabetes educator world and ongoing attempts to protect task domains.

 The Non-Medical Prescribing Era

 Insulin is one of the main medications used to manage diabetes.
 In 1994 ADEA published National Guidelines for the Safe Practice of Diabetes Nurse Educators.
 This document addressed several ethico-legal considerations for nurses providing diabetes education and stated that diabetes nurse educators were, ‘... responsible for teaching the patient insulin technique including appropriate insulin adjustment.
 It is important for individual educators to clarify, and have documented practice guidelines, with respect to medication adjustment, with their employing body’ [21, p.5].
 At this time, insulin was a schedule III drug, which meant it could be purchased from a pharmacy without a prescription.
 This document further stated, ‘nurses cannot prescribe insulin.
 Therefore any medication adjustment must occur under the standing orders of the doctor’ [21, p.10].

-National Core Competencies for Diabetes Educators was published in 1996.
+The National Core Competencies for Diabetes Educators was published in 1996.
 It provided examples of clinical tasks undertaken by diabetes educators specific to their primary discipline.
 Unit 1.4 stated that a diabetes educator, ‘Maintains and applies clinical skills appropriate to the educator's clinical discipline and their specialist function, for example, nurses: insulin dosage adjustment or correct injection technique ... ’ [22, p.3].
 Insulin adjustment was considered part of the nurse diabetes educator’s role at that time.